progNub/Bot_voice_to_voice_AI/README.md

 ### 1. Environment Variables:

-- Set up all the environment variables specified in the example.env file.
+- Set up all the environment variables specified in the .env file.
-- Rename the example.env file to .env.

 ### 2. Run the Bot:

 - Navigate to the root directory of the project.
 - Run the commands:
--

     - poetry install
--
     - poetry run main.py